 - 3.3g net carbs

-- Keto Roasted Radishes: This dish can be served on the side, or as an appetizer before the main event.
-Top this dish with our Keto Ranch Dressing.
+Make roasted radishes keto-friendly by using this recipe!
+They can be served on the side, or as an appetizer before the main event.
+Top this dish with our keto ranch dressing.

 Like This Post?
 Give it a Share!